SUPPORTING AUCKLAND COUNCIL’S HEALTHY WATERS PROGRAMME TO PROTECT AND ENHANCE WATERCOURSES WHILE ENABLING DEVELOPMENT OPPORTUNITIES.

 Client: Auckland Council

-The WARs took into account the significant growth pressures facing the Auckland region and the important role played by urban streams in conveying stormwater within realistic environmental and economic constraints.
+WARs have been vital for our client, to inform master planning, support both land development and water sensitive design outcomes, and restoration interventions.
+The WARs considered the significant growth pressures facing the Auckland region and the important role of urban streams in conveying stormwater within realistic environmental and economic constraints.

 Our commitment to balance the needs of land, people and water came to the fore for this project as we worked alongside our client to manage watercourse protection and enhancement in the context of existing stream values and enable development.